All Episodes

 Who the hell do you think you are talking about changing the world when you can't even get someone to paint your classroom?

-Instead of changing the world, changing the nation, why not try changing no, or even changing the state or the county?
+Instead of changing the world, changing the nation, why not try changing, no, or even changing the state or the county?

 Why not just try changing things in your little broken down town?

-Who would hire someone to change the world who can't even organize the painting, the the painting of a schoolhouse?
+Who would hire someone to change the world who can't even organize the painting, the painting of a schoolhouse?

-D.C. to set up a federal program that will uh that will lead to someone sending us a federal grant that will enable something uh for us in broken down Gulch Nevada to put up a street sign is absolutely crazy.
+That that kind of passivity, that kind of fatalism, that kind of, you know, yes, we've got problems, but there's nothing that petitioning the benign King Barack in Barackingham Palace in Washington, D.C. to set up a federal program that will lead to someone sending us a federal grant that will enable something for us in broken down Gulch, Nevada, to put up a street sign is absolutely crazy.

-That's why they didn't need George Thur the third.
+That's why they didn't need George III.

 George III was the Barack Obama of his day, the most enlightened ruler on the planet.